atiyo/unbounded_gan/README.md

 ## To reproduce results

-Scripts are written in Python3 with torch 0.3.1 (built from source) and torchvision 0.2.0.
+Scripts are written in Python3 with PyTorch 0.3.1 (built from source) and torchvision 0.2.0.
 Code for generating the sigmoidal output comes from running `l1_gan.py`.
 The unbounded gan results come from running `l1_gan_unbounded.py`.